-45.94 - As at the date of this report the maximum LVR for performing loans is 70.00%.
-The weighted average LVR for all loans is currently 62.65% on an 'as is if complete' basis.
-For loans in default, the maximum LVR is currently 82.98%.
+- a.
+The maximum LVR for performing loans is 70.00%.
+The weighted average LVR for all loans is currently 62.35% on an 'as is if complete' basis.
+For loans in default, the maximum LVR is currently 94.64%. - b. i.

-a. i.
 All funds drawn down for a property development are based on certification by a licensed quantity surveyor (QS).
-After the QS report is received, funds are advanced to the builder / contractor.
+After the QS report is received, funds are advanced to the builder/contractor.
 The QS report includes a 'cost to complete' the project.
-It is a condition of all development loans that sufficient undrawn funds are to be
+It is a condition of all development loans that sufficient undrawn funds are to be retained to enable the project to be completed.

-- retained to enable the project to be completed. - ii.
-There are 66 property development loans (of the total 87 loans) at various stages of development, with percentages of completion ranging from 0.00% to 100.00% (by value). - iii.
-The loan to cost ratios of the 66 property development loans range from 24.58% to 100%
+- ii.
+There is 87 property development loans (of the total 131 loans) at various stages of development, with percentages of completion ranging from 0.00% to 100.00% (by value). - iii.
+The loan to cost ratios of the 87 property development loans range from 42.66% to 100%.

-45.95 - The percentage of the total scheme's assets that are property development loans is currently 68.01% as at 30 April 2021.

 - a.
-As at 30 April 2021, Trilogy acknowledges that the Trust has invested a significant component of funds in property development loans, however Trilogy has chosen not to identify this in the naming convention for the Trust.
-Trilogy believes that the PDS includes adequate disclosure. - b.
-As at 30 April 2021 there are 52 property development loans (of 66 total property development loans) that exceed the loan-to-cost ratio of 75%. - c.
+The percentage of the total scheme's assets that are property development loans is 69.5%. - b.
+Trilogy Funds acknowledges that the Trust has invested a significant component of funds in property development loans, however Trilogy Funds has chosen not to identify this in the naming convention for the Trust.
+Trilogy Funds believes that the PDS includes adequate disclosure. - c.
+There are 64 property development loans (of 87 total property development loans) that exceed the loan-to-cost ratio of 75%. - d.
 Funds are only provided to developers (usually in stages) upon certification of works and progress by a licensed quantity surveyor.